ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 rules for forming these expressions are given in detail in the next section, but for now we point out that:

 1. Variable names consist of a single capital letter possibly followed by a single digit;

 2. The symbol * (asterisk) is always used to denote multiplication;

 3. Parentheses may be needed to specify the order of the computation because the entire expression must appear on a single line;

 4. No subscripts or superscripts as Such are permitted, also because the expression must appear on a single line.

 In line 20 the computer asks a question!
-"Is I) equal to 0?"
-If the answer is yes, then the next statement to be executed by the computer is the one numbered
+"Is D equal to 0?"
+If the answer is yes, then the next statement to be executed by the computer is the one numbered 65.
-65. If the answer is no, the computer continues to statement 30, the next highe<r number ednon*''(a&efr 20.
+If the answer is no, the computer continues to statement 30, the next higher numbered one after 20.

-In line 30 the computer causes the variables B1 and B2 to be given the values next appearing in the DATA Statements elsewhere in the program.
+In line 30 the computer causes the variables B1 and B2 to be given the values next appearing in the DATA statements elsewhere in the program.
 Since the first four data have already been used up, B1 is given the fifth value -7, and B2 is given the sixth value 5.

 The statements numbered 37 and 42 complete the computation of the solution, XI and X2.
 Notice that the denominator has been previously evaluated as the variable D. Thus it is not necessary to repeat the formula given in statement 15.
 Notice also how parentheses are used to specify that the numerator of the fraction consists of the entire quantity B1*A4 - B2*A2.
-If the parentheseslhadbeen omitted by mistake, the expression computed
+If the parentheses had been omitted by mistake, the expression computed would have been B1*A4 - (B2*A2 / D), which is incorrect.

-B2*A2

-would have been B1*A4--y— , which is incorrect.

 Now that the answers have been computed, they will be printed out for you to see when the computer encounters statement 55.
 Notice that the comma is used to